 Working with or around electricity exposes employees to dangers such as electric shock, fires and explosions.
-Fortunately, most of these dangers can be easily prevented if employees are trained to identify and avoid electrical hazards.
+Fortunately, most of these dangers can be easily prevented with proper workplace electrical safety training.

 Electricity exists all around us in one form or another.
 It lights our homes, brews our coffee, and powers the machines and tools we use to do our jobs.
 It makes our lives easier in many ways, but it can also pose some serious hazards.
 Some employees work with electricity directly, such as engineers, electricians and power line workers, and they face some of the greatest hazards.
 Others, such as office workers and cashiers work with electricity indirectly, but they can still face hazards from equipment that is malfunctioning or used improperly.

 All workers are at risk for electrical injuries on the job.
 Tools and equipment with damaged or exposed wiring can cause shock, burn and fire hazards.
 Shocks can also cause workers to fall and injure themselves.
 Machines powered by electricity can also injure workers if they startup unexpectedly due to improper lockout/tagout procedures, or if they malfunction due to an electrical surge or short.
 Electricians and maintenance personnel who must work on energized equipment or around high voltage equipment face additional hazards.
 They have a higher risk of receiving a severe shock, and are also at risk from arc-flash injuries.